microsoft/vstest-docs/docs/analyze.md

 [coverage]: #coverage

 ## DataCollector
 A DataCollector is a test platform extension to monitor test run.
-It can be extended to perform tasks on specific test exectuion events.
+It can be extended to perform tasks on specific test execution events.
 Currently, four events are exposed to DataCollector:
 1. Session Start event.
 2. Test Case Start event
 3. Test Case End event.
 4. Session End event.

-You can author a DataCollector to collect code coverage data for a test run, to collect logs when a test case or test run fails, etc. These additional files are called Attachments, they can be attached to test result report(trx).
+You can author a DataCollector to collect code coverage data for a test run, to collect logs when a test case or test run fails, etc. These additional files are called Attachments,and they can be attached to test result report(trx).

 Please refer [here](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md) for instructions on creating a DataCollector and [here](https://github.com/Microsoft/vstest-docs/blob/master/RFCs/0006-DataCollection-Protocol.md) if you're interested in the architecture of data collection.